Hindu Calendar & Panchang 2026

 Tithi – The Lunar Day

-The first thing to know is that a Hindu calendar date is called a Tithi.
+The first thing to know is that a Hindi calendar date is called a Tithi.
 A tithi is not a 24-hour day like we are used to.
 It is a lunar day, which is the time it takes for the angle between the sun and the moon to change by 12 degrees.
 Because of this, a tithi can sometimes be slightly shorter or longer than a regular day.
 Every lunar month has 30 tithis.

 Paksha – The Moon’s Two Fortnights